MiraGeoscience/simpeg-drivers/THIRD_PARTY_SOFTWARE.rst

-The my_app repository and source distributions bundle several libraries that are compatibly licensed.
+The simpeg_drivers repository and source distributions bundle several libraries that are compatibly licensed.
 We list these here.

 # TODO